 Best Baby Smoothie Cup Models

-If you want to avoid plastic and glass, these food-grade stainless steel cups are a perfect choice.
+If you want to avoid plastic and glass containers, these food-grade stainless steel cups are a perfect choice.
 The straws are “squishy” and soft and they come in a good size, easy for kids to hold.
-Reusable and eco-friendly, these cups keep the content cold or hot for longer period of times and prevents any after taste.
+Reusable and eco-friendly, these cups keep the content cold or hot for a longer period of time and prevent any after taste.